 |Preview host||Our farm is a beautiful place, where animals, birds, plants and humans all live in a natural, healthy and happy way.
 Our chickens, geese, ducks, guinea fowl and a turkey roam free all over the farm.
 We have milking goats.
 We have a Jersey cow with a calf and pigs.
 We are learning beekeeping.
 We grow organic vegetables and fruit and we have planted hundreds of trees.
 Our farm is developing in a happy organic and permaculture way.
 It forms the basis of our family business of writing and publishing books about using food as medicine.
 As a family we are firmly committed to producing natural organic food in a sustainable way.
 Our farm is an integral part of our business and an invaluable part of our research; the food we produce demonstrates the value of natural diet in health of humans, animals and the land.
 We will be happy to welcome young people who want to work with land and animals, who love our Planet and want to restore it back to health, one farm at a time. |

 |Preview host||We are a family run smallholding, working on organic principles for the last 30 years.
 We have 14 acres, with another 50 acres on the Lizard peninsula.
 We have orchards, a large vegetable and soft fruit garden and keep poultry, geese, horses and bees. |

 We are 5 minutes from the coast and close to many good surfing beaches.

-Help required with all sorts of projects, from lake building, woodland management, and green timber build, as well as the usual seasonal work.
+Help required with all sorts of projects, woodland management, and green timber build, as well as the usual seasonal work.